aschmelyun/tsplice/README.md

 tsplice --gate --lang=fr ./Movies/my_facecam_vid_20250629.mp4
 ```

+After running through the initial steps of extracting audio and transcribing with Whisper, you'll be presented with a list of lines from your video's audio that you can toggle to select or deselect.

+You can press `p` at any time to see a pop-up preview of that current line using your original video.

+Press `c` after you've selected all of the clips that you want in your final video to start the merge process.

 At any time, you can get a help screen by running just `tsplice` or `tsplice --help`.
 You can see the current version installed by running `tsplice --version`.

 ## How it works